gba100/bettersleep-pre-release/README.md

 # bettersleep-pre-release
 Bettersleep - alarm clock app with Sleep cycle Alarm and survey

-This project is an open source android project, made as a personal university project.
+This project is made as a personal university project.
 The project combines the abilities of a regulars clock app and monitoring sleep cycle app.
 It gives suggestions for the amount of time you should sleep for, plus it gives you a survey that can help you monitory your sleeping habits.